Contact Us Today (424) 372-3112

 Undocumented immigrants could face deportation from the United States if they are convicted of certain crimes.

-This means you might be in a situation where you should refuse the plea offer and take your chances at trial because you know the immigration consequences could far outweigh any benefit of the accepting a plea bargain from prosecutor.
+This means you might be in a situation where you should refuse the plea offer and take your chances at trial because you know the immigration consequences could far outweigh any benefit of accepting a plea bargain from the prosecutor.

 Other possible collateral consequences include lifetime registration as a sex offender or the loss of a professional license, such as a doctor, lawyer, dentist, or real estate agent.

 There are situations where you could accept the plea bargain and still be able to keep your professional license.
-If you are in such as scenario, you should at least consider the offer to avoid a possible severe sentence if convicted at trial.
+If you are in such a scenario, you should at least consider the offer to avoid a possible severe sentence if convicted at trial.

 Contact Cron, Israels & Stark If Charged with a Crime